 The right person in the right place can be extremely beneficial.
 Not only with their work output but also for the working atmosphere, the company culture and the image of your company.
 Conversely, a mismatch will cost you a lot of money and aggravation.
 It is therefore important to fish the right candidate out of the pond.
 But how do you find them, because you are far from being the only fisherman?
 In practice, good texts make a difference.
-In this blog, you will read how that works.
+In this blog, you will learn how a copywriter is your best recruiter.

 From vacancy to employee value proposition